2026 NZSA Kupu Kaitiaki & Kaituhi Mentor Programmes for Kaituhi Māori

 After written feedback has been received, there is the opportunity for a kōrero with the kupu kaitiaki for up to two hours, which can take place either kanohi ki te kanohi, by telephone, or zoom.
 This is a chance to ask and answer questions arising from the report.

-The desired outcome of this programme is to champion Māori writers and Māori writing and in particular, works by kaituhi Māori in te reo Māori.
+The desired outcome of this programme is to champion Māori writers and Māori writing, and works by kaituhi Māori in te reo Māori or English.
 It aims to support the amplification of Māori voices, Māori stories, and ultimately see greater publication and performance of these works.

 Timeline